sagnikgh1899/iNAP/README.md

 TECHNOLOGIES USED: PYTHON 3.6, OPENCV 4.1, EXCEL 2013

-Submitted the findings in the form of a paper to the ACM Transactions on Computing for Healthcare and is currently under review.
+Published the findings in the ACM Transactions on Computing for Healthcare.